AckerlyXu/heima/articles/active-directory/active-directory-adfs-in-azure-with-azure-traffic-manager.md

-<properties
+---
-	pageTitle="High availability cross-geographic AD FS deployment in Azure with Azure Traffic Manager | Azure" description="In this document you will learn how to deploy AD FS in Azure for high availablity." keywords="Ad fs with Azure traffic manager, adfs with Azure Traffic Manager,geographic, multi datacenter, geographic datacenters, multi geographic datacenters, deploy AD FS in azure, deploy azure adfs, azure adfs, azure ad fs,deploy adfs, deploy ad fs, adfs in azure, deploy adfs in azure, deploy AD FS in azure, adfs azure, introduction to AD FS, Azure, AD FS in Azure, iaas, ADFS, move adfs to azure" services="active-directory"
+title: High availability cross-geographic AD FS deployment in Azure with Azure Traffic Manager | Azure
+description: In this document you will learn how to deploy AD FS in Azure for high availablity.
+keywords: Ad fs with Azure traffic manager, adfs with Azure Traffic Manager,geographic, multi datacenter, geographic datacenters, multi geographic datacenters, deploy AD FS in azure, deploy azure adfs, azure adfs, azure ad fs,deploy adfs, deploy ad fs, adfs in azure, deploy adfs in azure, deploy AD FS in azure, adfs azure, introduction to AD FS, Azure, AD FS in Azure, iaas, ADFS, move adfs to azure
-	documentationCenter=""
-	authors="anandyadavmsft"
-	manager="femila"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="get-started-article"
-	ms.date="09/01/2016"
-	ms.author="anandy;billmath"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: anandyadavmsft
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: get-started-article
+ms.date: 09/01/2016
+ms.author: anandy;billmath
+wacn.date: ''
+---

 #High availability cross-geographic AD FS deployment in Azure with Azure Traffic Manager

-[AD FS deployment in Azure](/documentation/articles/active-directory-aadconnect-azure-adfs/) provides step-by-step guideline as to how you can deploy a simple AD FS infrastructure for your organization in Azure.
-This article provides the next steps to create a cross-geographic deployment of AD FS in Azure using [Azure Traffic Manager](/documentation/articles/traffic-manager-overview/).
+[AD FS deployment in Azure](./active-directory-aadconnect-azure-adfs.md) provides step-by-step guideline as to how you can deploy a simple AD FS infrastructure for your organization in Azure.
+This article provides the next steps to create a cross-geographic deployment of AD FS in Azure using [Azure Traffic Manager](../traffic-manager/traffic-manager-overview.md).
 Azure Traffic Manager helps create a geographically spread high availability and high-performance AD FS infrastructure for your organization by making use of range of routing methods available to suit different needs from the infrastructure.

 A highly available cross-geographic AD FS infrastructure enables: